New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Nicholas P. Franks, one of the study's authors, said: "The research field has been so focused on the idea of purification as one of the key reasons why we sleep that we were very surprised by the opposite results."
+Nicholas P. Franks, one of the study's authors, said: "The research field has been so focused on the idea of cleaning as one of the key reasons why we sleep that we were very surprised by the opposite results."